Dementia

 • Quit smoking.
 Some studies have shown that smoking in middle age and beyond might increase the risk of dementia and blood vessel conditions.
 Quitting smoking might reduce the risk and improve health.

 • Get good-quality sleep.
 Practice good sleep hygiene.
-Talk to a health care professional if you snore loudly or have periods where you stop breathing or gasp during sleep.
+Talk with a healthcare professional if you snore loudly or have times when you stop breathing or gasp during sleep.

 • Treat hearing loss.
-People with hearing loss have a greater chance of developing problems with thinking, known as cognitive decline.
+People with hearing loss have a greater chance of developing a condition related to thinking known as cognitive decline.
 Early treatment of hearing loss, such as use of hearing aids, might help decrease the risk.

 • Get regular eye exams and treat vision loss.
 Research suggests that not treating vision loss may be associated with a raised risk of dementia.